 How Inlet Temperature Affects Your Air Flow

-When designing an air compressor or purchasing a pre-designed system for your work, it’s important to consider where your compressor air intake is located because the location has a direct impact on the compressor’s performance.
+When designing an air compressor or purchasing a pre-designed system for your work, it’s important to consider where your compressor air intake is located because the location directly impacts the compressor’s performance.

-There are three important factors to consider with the inlet location:
+There are three critical factors to consider with the inlet location:

 - Particulates in the air (dust which can plug filters)